jdmessina/BBB_FlightController/README.md

 ##Work In Progress
 - reading the data from the flight controller board
-- calculating the servo commandes based on the flight controller data
+- calculating the servo commands based on the flight controller data
 - interfacing with the servos

 ##Dependencies